Jason-Ahmed-123/run-buddy/README.md

 # Run Buddy

 ## Purpose
-This is a website that offers fitness training services.
+A website that offers fitness training services.

 ## Built With
 * HTML